SatiahTheophilusTugbe/Running-Splunk-Queries-using-SPL/README.md

 # Data/Log Injestion Warm ups
 In this initial exercise, I designed a custom SPL (Search Processing Language) query and researched specific security mitigation strategies for an attack.
 Here’s how I approached it:

-<h1> Uploading the Log File:</h1>
-- I started by uploading the provided Fortinet IPS log file into Splunk.
+- Uploading the Log File: I started by uploading the provided Fortinet IPS log file into Splunk.

 ![3](https://github.com/user-attachments/assets/04364515-2601-4bc6-a51b-6fb62d9f5d5e)

-- Analyzing Source IP:
-  Using the query, I determined the top source IP (src_ip) which turned out to be 41.146.8.66 with 22 counts.
+- Analyzing Source IP: Using the query, I determined the top source IP (src_ip) which turned out to be 41.146.8.66 with 22 counts.

 ![8](https://github.com/user-attachments/assets/9ad43eb0-d8f0-4fdc-9d85-5932985ab5ed)